gaudes/ioBroker.fahrplan/README.md

 The desired routes has to be configured and enabled in the adapter configuration.
 The Adapter retrieves the connection information by a configured interval automatically.

+A delay is configured greater than 60 seconds.

 ## Konfiguration